RESEARCH INTERESTS

 - We derived the stationary distribution and found a power-law escape rate from a local minimum for minibatch SGD.[ICML 2022 Spotlight]

 - We constructed a new type of quantum information engine that can store useful work cumulatively and transport a quantum particle unidirectionally by harnessing purely quantum fluctuations with the aid of Maxwell’s demon, whose maximum power and maximum transport velocity are well-defined and the optimal operation time is specified.
 We proposed an improved definition of the efficiency by including all possible energy flow involved in the engine cycle.
-We discussed possible experimental implementations with existing techniques, especially those for cold atom systems and optical lattices.[arXiv:2303.08326]
+We discussed possible experimental implementations with existing techniques, especially those for cold atom systems and optical lattices.[Phys.
+Rev. A 113, 022436 (2026)]

 - We experimentally realized Maxwell’s demon using a 62-qubit superconducting quantum processor, being the first experiment using an isolated quantum many-body system.
 [Phys.
 Rev. A 109, 062614 (2024)]